Kimbsy/y-combinator-animation/script.md

 Well maybe you're a Mathematician working in the Lambda Calculus. <CLICK> How often does one do meaningful work in an abstract computational calculus?
 Arguably not every day.

-Maybe you're writing your own language, and you're trying to do so in a purely functional way with only immutable values <CLICK>.
+Maybe you're writing your own language, <CLICK> and you're trying to do so in a purely functional way with only immutable values.

 <CLICK>